Devi Ahilya Bai Holkar Airport

 Devi Ahilya Bai Holkar Airport (IATA: IDR, ICAO: VAID) is an international airport serving the city of Indore, Madhya Pradesh, India.
 It is the busiest airport in Central India and is located 8 km west of Indore.
-According to the statistics released by the Airports Authority of India (AAI), the agency responsible for the maintenance and management of the airport, it was the 18th busiest airport in India by passenger traffic in the year 2018-19.
-The airport is named after Maharani Ahilya Bai Holkar of Indore, belonging to the Holkar dynasty of the Maratha Empire.
+According to the statistics released by the Airports Authority of India (AAI), the agency responsible for the maintenance and management of the airport, it was the 21st-busiest airport in India by passenger traffic in the year 2024-25.
+The airport is named after Ahilyabai Holkar, the Rani of the erstwhile Indore State.
 Since 24 March 2018, it has started operations 24*7 with night landing facilities.

 History

-The Holkar State Administration, after consulting Nevill Vintcent of Messrs Tata and Sons (Aviation Department), selected the Bijasan site for the construction of the airport in 1935.
+The Indore State administration, after consulting Nevill Vintcent of Messrs Tata and Sons (Aviation Department), selected the Bijasan site for the construction of the airport in 1935.
 Air services from Indore to Gwalior, Delhi and Mumbai began in July 1948.
 The airport was handed over to the Government of India in April 1950 under the Central Financial Integration Scheme.
 A new runway measuring 5,600 feet in length was completed by March 1966 at a cost of ₹15 lakh to accommodate larger aircraft.
 Night landing facilities were also provided.
 The Ministry of Civil Aviation has given its approval to the airport for operating international flights making it the first airport in Madhya Pradesh to do so.

 Structure

-Indore Airport measures 729 acres and the current terminal building is spread over 18,000 m2.
-The main apron has space for one-B737, four-B737/A321, four-ATR72 and one-Q400 aircraft simultaneously.
+DABH Airport measures 729 acres and the current terminal building is spread over 18,000 m2.
+The main apron has space for one B737, four B737/A321, four ATR72 and one Q400 aircraft simultaneously.
 MPFC Flying Club is at the south end of the runway; its apron has space for four-C172 aircraft simultaneously.
-Indore's sole runway 07/25 is 2,750 metres long and 45 metres wide.
+The sole runway 07/25 is 2,750 metres long and 45 metres wide.

 The airfield is equipped with night landing facilities and a CAT-1 Instrument Landing System (ILS) (on Runway 25 only) as well as navigational facilities like DVOR/DME and an NDB.
 The runway is being extended as a part of the expansion plan for the airport.